Aspect Ratio in CSS

 No width or height is defined

-If neither width nor height is specified, it defaults to using auto
+If neither width nor height is specified, it defaults to using auto for the width:

 See the Pen Aspect Ratio in CSS: Snippet 3 by Kyle Ross (@kylejamesross) on CodePen.